-Speaker and Other Presiding Officers
+The Speaker and Other Presiding Officers

 Election of the Speaker of the House

-The Constitution Act, 1867 requires the election of the Speaker at the beginning of a Parliament and again any time a vacancy occurs.
+The Constitution Act, 1867 requires the election of the Speaker at the beginning of a Parliament and again at any time a vacancy occurs.
 At the beginning of a new Parliament, the Speech from the Throne is read only after the Speaker has been elected.
-No other business can come before the House until the election has taken place and the Speaker has taken the Chair.
+No other business can come before the House until the election has taken place and the Speaker has taken the chair.

 Assistant Deputy Speaker and Deputy Chair of Committees of the Whole and Assistant Deputy Speaker and Assistant Deputy Chair of Committees of the Whole

-More information-Speaker and Other Presiding Officers
+For more information on the Speaker and Other Presiding Officers

 - House of Commons Procedure and Practice, Third Edition, 2017